 If you are having issues with permissions on Team Folders, this article may help you to understand how permissions work in CentreStack, and may help you to diagnose some problems.

 Team Folders are folders that allow the users under a Tenant to collaborate on files or documents.
 A Tenant is a simply an organizational unit within CentreStack that can be used to represent a Company or a Group of users.

 Users in CentreStack can be created from scratch using CentreStack's web portal.
 Such users are referred to as Native Users.
-Users can also be imported from Active Directory, or can be connected to CentreStack through what is called a Proxy User.
+Users can also be imported from Active Directory and are referred to as AD Users (if the Active Directory is local) or Proxy AD Users (if the Active Directory resides outside of the domain).
 For simplification, both imported Active Directory users or Proxied AD users are referred to as AD users in the flowchart below.

 Read, Write, List, Update, and Share permissions are defined under the Team Folder's Folder Permissions tab.
-Unlike the Collaborators tab, if this tab is empty, all the Collaborators will be granted full-access.
-However, if you define at least one person or group here, then the permissions will be exclusive in nature.
-In other words, ONLY the entities present in the Folder Permissions tab will have access.
+Unlike the Collaborators tab, if this tab is empty, all the Collaborators will be given full-access.
+However, if you define at least one entity here (users, groups, or organizational units), then the permissions will become exclusive in nature.
+In other words, only the entities present in the Folder Permissions tab will have access to the folder.

-Furthermore, since the Collaborators access check comes before the Folder Permissions check, you need to make sure the entities defined under the Folder Permissions are defined either directly or indirectly (through a group or organizational unit) under the Collaborators tab.
+Since the Collaborators access check happens before the Folder Permissions check, you need to ensure that the entities defined under the Folder Permissions are defined either directly or indirectly (through a group or organizational unit) as a Collaborator first.